klieret/inspiderweb/readme.md

 ## Features

+* Supply additional custom labels for each of the nodes.
 * Clickable nodes which open the paper in inspirehep!
 For this to work, do not use the ```-Tpdf``` option (as it uses cairo which does not support hyperlinks).
 Instead do ```dot -Tps2 dotfile.dot > tmp.ps && ps2pdf tmp.ps output.pdf```.
-* Sort papers by year!
+* Sort/rank papers by year!

 ## Screenshots